The Michael Tuck Stand and Glenferrie Oval revitalisation

 • repairs to the existing irrigation system.

-• Supporting community sport and recreation
+• Community sport and recreation supported

 Refurbishing the oval and the sports pavilion will support year-round use of the sportsground for: